CarletonEng/api.cses.carleton.ca/HACKING.md

 Congratulations.
 You have the API up and running.

+## Sample Data

+You can load some sample data into the server by running `python3 bin/gensampledata.py`.

+Pro tip: The sample data includes an admin user with id `1` and password `passwd`.

 ## Directory layout.

 The directory layout matches the URL patterns.
 For example `/auth/*` goes in